Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 How To Place Ladder With Proper Ladder Angle

-Generally, there are two processes that provide ladder stability and save you from falling down while working.
+Generally, two processes provide ladder stability and save you from falling while working.
 They are-

 - Ladder angle rule/ 4 to 1 rule/ 4:1 ladder ratio